Fusekki/Stamford-Parks/README.md

 **Dependencies:**

--jQuery
+1. jQuery
--bootstrap.js for carousel and modal features.
+2. bootstrap.js for carousel and modal features.
--bootsrap.css
+3. bootsrap.css
--Knockout.js for MVVC
+4. Knockout.js for MVVC

 **To Run:**